COVID-19 pandemic in British Columbia: September to December

 On October 19, Henry declared that British Columbia was in a second wave.
 On October 30, MLA Adrian Dix announced an amended Provincial Health Officer order, which limits gatherings in private residences to six guests.

 On October 21, British Columbia declared the first school outbreak at École de l’Anse-au-sable in Kelowna.

 On October 27, the President of UFCW 1518, Kim Novak, wrote to Henry requesting that she mandate that customers wear masks while shopping at grocery stores.

 On October 29, Interior Health declared the outbreak at Okanagan Men's Centre in Winfield.

+On November 5, BC Human Rights Commissioner Kasari Govender issued a guidance document on human rights considerations surrounding face mask policies.

 On November 7, Henry announced two-week regional lockdown measures including the restriction of all social gatherings of any size in the Fraser and Vancouver regions to immediate household members only from 10 p.m. until noon of November 23.
 Other measures restricted travel and group fitness activities.

 On November 11, Island Health declared first outbreak on Vancouver Island at Nanaimo Regional General Hospital.

 On November 12, Henry shared modelling data that suggests BC could expect the number of daily new cases to surpass 1,000 unless residents alter their behaviours.

 On November 13, the BC Centre for Disease Control released the October subregional map showing Surrey now has the most COVID-19 cases in British Columbia.
 Fraser Health also declared a COVID-19 outbreak at Platinum Athletic Club at King George Boulevard, after 42 customers tested positive between October 21 and November 7.
 In the city vicinity, several Loblaws grocery stores and pharmacies in the Lower Mainland, including Real Canadian Superstore, Wholesale Club, Shoppers Drug Mart, and T&T Supermarket reported positive tests for COVID-19.
 Vancouver Coastal Health issued COVID-19 exposure notices for three restaurants in Whistler between October 31 and November 6.

 On November 14, three schools in the Fraser Health region were closed for two weeks after an outbreak and two "clusters" were reported.
 Fraser Health issued a public exposure notice for Slumber Lodge Motel in Hope November 7–9.
 British Columbia also introduced new fines for Fraser and Vancouver Coastal Health: party buses and limousines spotted on the streets will be issued a $2,000 fine plus an additional $200 for each participating individual.